metricly/metricly-docs/content/integrations/AWS-Integration/AWS-IAM-Installation.md

 {{% /expand %}}

-#### Master Billing Account Permissions
+#### Management Account Billing Permissions

-Grants read-only access to collect billing files from a **single s3 bucket** that can be located in a master billing account.
+Grants read-only access to collect billing files from a **single s3 bucket** that can be located in a management account.

 {{% expand "View Steps." %}}